Viveksingh1313/kafka-springboot-tutorial/README.md

 cd consumer
 mvn spring-boot:run

+Stops the Kafka and Zookeeper container docker-compose stop

+To delete a topic for reuse
+bin/kafka-topics.sh --zookeeper zookeeper:2181 --delete --topic topic-name

 # (Use case of application ?)
 Producer service sends messages to the message broker.
 Consumer service reads those messages.